-Wildlands League has been sounding the alarm on boreal caribou for a number of years because scientists were concerned at the rate by which Ontario’s boreal woodland caribou were disappearing – due largely to human destruction of their habitat.
+Wildlands League has been sounding the alarm on boreal caribou for a number of years because scientists were concerned at the rate by which boreal woodland caribou were disappearing – due largely to human destruction of their habitat.
 Caribou are bellwethers of the Boreal Forest’s health.
 They thrive in landscapes that are largely untouched by industrial development.

 Province-wide, Ontario has already lost 40-50% of its historic boreal caribou distribution.
 And local caribou populations here are facing high-risk situations.
-If conservation measures are not built into new development plans, then Ontario’s caribou could face the same fate as those in other provinces like Alberta, where continuing industrial development pressures threaten to wipe out some herds entirely.

 Protecting the habitat of boreal caribou means the Boreal Forest ecosystem as a whole would benefit including other species that rely on healthy, intact forests for their survival such as wolverine and interior songbirds.
 Boreal forests also cleanse our air and water, and store vasts amounts of carbon within their soils, moderating climate change.